massimoslab/Advanced_CarND_Project_01_Arduino_Traffic_Light/README.md

 Connect the Arduino Nano to your laptop and upload the sketch code.

-## Authors
+## Author

 **Massimo Passamonti**: [email me](mailto:mpweb2.0@gmail.com)

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project and its source code are licensed under the MIT License.
+[See MIT License](https://github.com/github/choosealicense.com/blob/gh-pages/LICENSE.md) file for details.